Prostate Cancer

 Computed tomography (CT) is primarily performed to look for the spread of cancer to lymph nodes and other organs but is not especially helpful at showing details inside the prostate.

-Positron emission tomography (PET) involves intravenous administration of a tiny dose of radioactivity, which hones in on cancer, to identify its spread.
-A new version of PET, the PSMA PET, hones in on any clusters of prostate cancer more accurately than CT or MRI and is particularly valuable in men with advanced or very aggressive cancer.
+Positron emission tomography (PET) involves intravenous administration of a tiny dose of radioactivity to identify whether the cancer has spread.
+A new version of PET, the PSMA PET, attaches to prostate-specific membrane antigen (PSMA), a protein found in prostate cancer cells.

-Understanding Staging and Grading
+Staging and Grading Prostate Cancer

 Table 1.
 TNM system for classifying prostate cancer